fwilleke80/pkg_pungaanalytics/README.md

 - Existing Unknown country rows cannot be reclassified after a country-database update because raw IP addresses are not stored.
 - Country data must currently be updated manually.
 - Requests served before the collector runs, for example by an earlier full-page cache plugin, may not be recorded.
-- Punga Analytics cannot infer a media play from a page view; the media extension must emit a custom event.
+- Punga Analytics cannot infer a media play from a page view; the media extension must emit a [custom event](#custom-event-bridge).
-- Exact hour-of-day data is unavailable for events recorded before version 0.5.0.
 - Traffic-source categorisation is heuristic and depends on the referrer header supplied by the visitor's browser.
-- Traffic-source history is complete from version 0.8.0 onward.
-Older archived external referrers are categorised during update, but old blank referrers cannot be distinguished as direct or internal.
-- 404 responses recorded before version 0.8.1, including requests misclassified by version 0.8.0, cannot be reconstructed.